Chevrolet Camaro (sixth generation): ZL1

 The ZL1 is a high-performance model introduced in 2017 at the top of the Camaro lineup.
 The ZL1 is powered by a 6.2 L LT4 supercharged V8 producing 650 hp and 650 lbft.
 The powertrain also features 11 total heat exchangers for optimized cooling.

 It features a lower grille opening for improved cooling, a new front splitter, and a carbon hood insert which removes hot air from the engine compartment.
 It also features wider front fenders to accommodate wider tires for improved handling, 20-inch forged aluminum wheels, unique rockers, and Magnetic Ride suspension.
 The ZL1 also features Brembo brakes with six-piston monoblock front calipers and 15.35-inch two-piece front rotors.
 The interior features Recaro front seats, as well as a sueded flat-bottom steering wheel and specialized shift knob.

 Transmission choices are a rev matching 6-speed manual or a newly developed 10-speed automatic.
 The 10-speed 10L90 transmission was developed in collaboration with Ford.
 General Motors manufactures its own version in its own factory in Romulus, Michigan.

-Performance figures include a 0 to 60 mph acceleration time of 3.5 seconds, a 1/4 mile time of 11.4 seconds at 127 mph.
+Performance figures include a 0 to 60 mph acceleration time of 3.5 seconds and a 1/4 mile time of 11.4 seconds at 127 mph.
 The ZL1's official top speed is 198 mph.

 The ZL1, along with the SS, were banned for sale in California and Washington due to their brake pads containing toxic metals and asbestos that were banned in California in 2014 and brake pads containing more than 5% of copper have been prohibited starting in January 2021.